muhlig/tactile/README.md

 ![Animation showing the preferences of Tactile](examples/preferences.gif)

+## Common issues

+- **The window extends to the right and/or bottom of the selected tile(s)**

+  Most likely, the window's minimum width or height is larger than the target tile(s).
+  If so, there is nothing Tactile can do.
+Parts of the window will overflow to the right and/or bottom.
+  You can test this with LibreOffice Writer, which has no minimum size.

+- **The window resizes but does not move, or moves but does not resize**

+  New versions of GNOME tend to introduce bugs in the window handling on Wayland.
+  These are normally fixed after a couple of weeks.
+Check if the issue disappears on Xorg.
+  If so, it likely can't be fixed in Tactile, but please file an issue to let me know.

 ## License

 Tactile is distributed under the terms of the GNU General Public License v3.0 or later.